 (Gene Thorp/The Washington Post/The Washington Post)

-Where to go and what to know on the popular Greek island.
+Where to go and what to know in Nuremberg, Germany.

 You can’t top tradition